simoncblyth/j/issues/blyth-88-ModelTrigger_Debug.rst

-Hmm : need to better way to identify fakes : for very close volumes cannot rely on the volume that G4 says
+DONE : better way to identify fakes : for very close volumes cannot rely on the volume that G4 says
 --------------------------------------------------------------------------------------------------------------

 1. traverse up or down geometry tree from step point volume